I do not own either One Piece or Justice League Unlimited.

 They came to the medical tent, and she pointed at all the men stretched out on the beds.
 Most blissfully unconscious, covered in bandages and wraps to keep them alive.
 New patients kept being brought in.

-Those were the fortunate ones.
+They were the fortunate ones.

 "Do you see that?" she demanded.

 If not for his fear and anger about his best friend, she knew Flash would never be so insensitive.
 In many ways he was the Heart of the team.

 "Look again!"
 His features beneath his cowl softened as he drank in her following words.
 "The casualties would've been much worse if we'd stopped to help John.
 We had to make a choice."

 Casualties that were already terrible before he had run off searching in vain.

 ". . .
 Some choice," he said sadly and guiltily as he looked away, and she herself found the ground better to stare at.

 The sound of propellers snapped them out of their bitter thoughts, and Hawkgirl saw the friendly planes from earlier returning, and they came in for a landing.
 Quickly she briefed Flash on them as they hurried to greet them.

 Each plane landed in perfect formation, and she was sure that many modern pilots with their fancier planes would struggle to do so well.
 Speaking of which, each of the four men wore the same uniform, yet once again they were distinctly non-military.
 Too flashy with their blue coats and hats, and the large hawk-insignia their leader proudly displayed.
 More like gentlemen taking to war.